The STI Files: Hepatitis

 Most people who get HAV don’t get it from sex: they get it from contaminated water or food.
 If a person with HAV does not wash their hands after pooping, they can spread HAV to others from surfaces they touch or through food, so people often pick up HAV through not washing their hands before they eat.
 Similarly, if drinking water gets contaminated with human poop and people don’t have a way to purify their water, HAV can spread really easily.

-HAV can be sexually transmitted through any activity that might causes your mouth to come into contact with feces.
+HAV can be sexually transmitted through any activity that might cause your mouth to come into contact with feces.
 This includes rimming (oral-anal sex), not changing condoms between anal and oral sex, and not washing your hands after using them to touch someone’s anus.

 In wealthy countries, HAV is becoming less common among young people due to vaccination.
 People who get HAV are usually too old to have been vaccinated as kids (the vaccine didn’t come out until the 1990s) and they usually get it from sex, food poisoning, or living on the streets without access to clean toilets.
 Sometimes outbreaks of HAV are caused by raw shellfish that lived in contaminated water.